Nehasri2003/Foody/README.md

 - **State Persistence**: The app uses `AsyncStorage` to persist likes, comments, and favorites across sessions.
 The data is loaded when the app starts and saved when updated.

 ```

-This format includes all the necessary information for users to get started with the project.
-Make sure to replace the image URLs in the screenshots section with the actual paths or remove them if not applicable.